2025 Marijuana Industry Statistics & Data Insights

 • Jan.
 4, 2024 — The DEA confirms it is reviewing the cannabis rescheduling recommendation.

 For now, we can only wait and see what the DEA decides.
-But one thing is for certain, cannabis policy reform is gaining serious momentum in 2024.
+However, one thing is for certain: cannabis policy reform will gain serious momentum in 2025.

 We hope that you've found this collection of cannabis industry statistics to be informative and useful.
 If you have any other research or statistics that you think would be valuable to include in this resource, please let us know by emailing us at .
 Your feedback and suggestions will help us continue to improve and expand this resource for the benefit of the cannabis industry.
 Thank you for your support!